Home Buyer and Consumer Optimism Grow in July

 The CCI comprises two sub indexes covering income, business and labor; one based on current circumstances and one on short-term, six-month outlooks.

-The Present Situation Index declined to 129.1 from 134.5 in May, while the Expectations Index dropped to 69 from 73.6.
-According to The Conference Board, the Expectations Index falling below 80 typically serves as the canary in the coalmine for a recession.
+The Present Situation Index declined to 131.5 from 133 in June, while the Expectations Index increased to 74.4 from 69.9.
+According to The Conference Board, the Expectations Index falling below 80 typically serves as a leading indicator for a recession.

 The CCI components